hotosm/tracing-guides/_posts/tips/0100-01-01-id-buildings2.md

 ---
 Tracing buildings takes good imagery and patience.
 Take your time and pay attention to angularity and alignment between buildings.

-Select new Area (Shortcut: 3) in iD and put a node down at every corner of the buildings roof.
+Select new Area (Keyboard Shortcut: 3) in iD and put a node down at every corner of the buildings roof.
 Double clicking will complete the area.
 Now select the Building Features button:

 <img src="{{ site.baseurl }}/images/building_features_button.PNG">